 - Talented trappers who understand the animals we work with

 Our company is fully licensed and certified in Satsuma and the state of Alabama, and is highly rated on Google.

 We didn’t get the best by making our customers anything less than completely satisfied!

 Frequently Asked Questions about Wildlife

-Q: Who do I call to remove wild animals in Baldwin County?
+Q: Who do I call to remove wild animals in Mobile County?

 A: Generally, the process for removing wildlife varies depending on the animal being removed.
-If you have a feral dog or cat that needs to be removed, then, you should call your local Animal Control office for the City of Fairhope.
+You should call your local Satsuma Animal Control office for assistance removing any feral dogs or cats.